 EAT/LUNCH: Kelly’s Landing.

 Seas planes land and then pull up to the deck of this casual eatery.
-Food is good, views are great.
+The food is good, views are great.
 The place can get crowded on a sunny afternoon, so be prepared to wait.

 STAY: Greenville Inn

-Upscale casual, with some rooms overlooking the lake, town and the S.S.
-Katahdin at dock, Greenville Inn is a lovely haven just a few steps from gift shops on Main St.
+Upscale casual, with some rooms overlooking the lake, town, and the S.S.
+Katahdin at the dock, Greenville Inn is a lovely haven just a few steps from gift shops on Main St.

 Rooms are Victorian chic, with real antiques and comfy bedding.
 But it’s the common rooms that impress.
 Deeply stained carved wood, Venetian glass lamps and sconces, and other architectural details have been preserved.